Greater Austin: Public transportation

 The metro area is served by buses of the Capital Metropolitan Transportation Authority (Capital Metro).
 Capital Metro operates 48 fixed-route, 1 flex-route, and eight express bus services within the city of Austin and several nearby suburbs in Travis and Williamson counties.
 Capital Metro also operates the shuttles of the University of Texas, which provides limited-stop services to and from neighborhoods where many university students reside.
-A commuter rail service—the Red line of Capital MetroRail—began service on 22 March 2010, connecting Downtown Austin with the city of Leander.
+A commuter rail service—the Red line of Capital MetroRail—began service on March 22, 2010, connecting Downtown Austin with the city of Leander.

 The region's primary airport is Austin-Bergstrom International Airport.

 Politics

 Politically, Greater Austin leans toward the Democratic Party, though it has voted Republican in the past, such as during Texan George W. Bush's presidential victories in 2000 and 2004.
-However, at a local level, Austin has only one Democrat, Lloyd Doggett, representing any part of it in Congress.
+However, at a local level, Austin has only two Democrats, Lloyd Doggett and Greg Casar, representing any part of it in Congress.